-Because the portability process is time-sensitive, the PHA will notify the receiving PHA by phone, fax, or e-mail to expect the family.
+Because the portability process is time-sensitive, the PHA will notify the receiving PHA by phone, fax,e-mail, or other confirmed delivery method to expect the family.
 The initial PHA will also ask the receiving PHA to provide any information the family may need upon arrival, including the name, fax, e-mail address and telephone number of the staff person responsible for business with incoming portable families and procedures related to appointments for voucher issuance.
 The PHA will pass this information along to the family.
 The PHA will also ask for the name, address, telephone number, fax and e-mail of the person responsible for processing the billing information.